-Do you have any other comments on the proposed changes to the Skilled Migrant Category that are not covered in your responses to the questions above?
+19 Do you have any other comments in relation to the Skilled Migrant Category that are not covered above?

 Annex One: Current Skilled Migrant Category Points

 The table below sets out the points available under the current Skilled Migrant Category points system.